usnews/brightspot-cms/docs/documentation/editorial-guide.md

 ## Adding External Content

 External content can be embedded into a rich text area by simply pasting a URL.
 Add an Enhancement, and select the External Content type.
 Paste in the URL of your desired content and save.
 Use preview to see the content inline.
-Example include Twitter - adding a tweet, YouTube - adding a video and Flickr - adding an image.
+Examples include Twitter - adding a tweet, YouTube - adding a video and Flickr - adding an image.

 ![](http://docs.brightspot.s3.amazonaws.com/external-youtube.png)
 ![](http://docs.brightspot.s3.amazonaws.com/external-twitter.png)